SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

                <fs_like>     LIKE some_data_object.

 "Examples for generic types
-FIELD-SYMBOLS <fs_data>      TYPE data.
-FIELD-SYMBOLS <fs_any_table> TYPE any table.
+FIELD-SYMBOLS <fs_c>         TYPE c.
+"Text field with a generic length FIELD-SYMBOLS <fs_cseq>      TYPE csequence.
+"Text-like (c, string) FIELD-SYMBOLS <fs_data>      TYPE data.
+"Any data type FIELD-SYMBOLS <fs_any_table> TYPE any table.
+"Internal table with any table type

 "Declaring field symbols inline
-"In an inline declaration, the typing of the field symbol is done with the generic type data.
+"In an inline declaration, the typing of the field symbol is done "with the generic type data.
-"Prominent use case: Inline declaration of a field symbol for an internal table.
+"Example use case: Inline declaration of a field symbol for an internal table.
 LOOP AT itab ASSIGNING FIELD-SYMBOL(<line>).
   ...
 ENDLOOP.